JFtechOfficial/FCPX-macro-keyboard/README.md

 ## ⚙️ Configuration
 Make sure:
-- you have a dedicated Settings in USB Overdrive for the keyboard you intend to use as macro keyboard
+- you have a dedicated Settings profile in USB Overdrive for the keyboard you intend to use as macro keyboard
-- that Settings entry is selected in the dropdown menu.
+- that Settings profile is selected in the dropdown menu.

 ### Macro Keyboard
 if you want to assign a FCPX shortcut to a key: